peteski22/document-to-podcast/docs/step-by-step-guide.md

    - The [`model_loader.py`](api.md/#document_to_podcast.inference.model_loaders) module is responsible for loading the `text-to-text` and `text-to-speech` models.

-   - The function `load_outetts_model` takes a model ID in the format `{org}/{repo}/{filename}` and loads the specified model, either on CPU or GPU, based on the `device` parameter.
-The parameter `language` also enables to swap between the languages the Oute package supports (as of Dec 2024: `en, zh, ja, ko`)

 **2 - Text-to-Speech Audio Generation**

    - The [`text_to_speech.py`](api.md/#document_to_podcast.inference.text_to_speech) script converts text into audio using a specified TTS model.

-   - A **speaker profile** defines the voice characteristics (e.g., tone, speed, clarity) for each speaker.
+   - A **voice profile** defines the voice characteristics (e.g., tone, speed, clarity) for each speaker.
 This is specific to each TTS package.
-Oute models require one of the IDs specified [here](https://github.com/edwko/OuteTTS/tree/main/outetts/version/v1/default_speakers).
+Kokoro models require one of the IDs specified [here](https://huggingface.co/hexgrad/Kokoro-82M/blob/main/VOICES.md).

    - The function `text_to_speech` takes the input text (e.g. podcast script) and speaker profile, generating a waveform (audio data in a numpy array) that represents the spoken version of the text.